Jeremy Hazelbaker: Los Angeles Dodgers

 On October 23, 2013, Hazelbaker was traded to the Los Angeles Dodgers in exchange for Alex Castellanos.
 He was assigned to the Double-A Chattanooga Lookouts.
-In 2014, he was selected to the mid-season Southern League All-Star Game.
+In 2014, he was selected for the mid-season Southern League All-Star Game.
 In 87 games with the Lookouts and another 22 with the Triple-A Albuquerque Isotopes, he hit .244.
 He was assigned to the Double-A Tulsa Drillers of the Texas League to start the 2015 season.
 He hit .245 in 14 games before being released by the organization on May 1, 2015.

 St. Louis Cardinals

 On May 13, 2015, Hazelbaker signed a minor league contract with the St. Louis Cardinals organization and was assigned to the Double-A Springfield Cardinals.
-In 40 games with Springfield, Hazelbaker batted .308 with 19 extra base hits.
+In 40 games with Springfield, Hazelbaker batted .308 with 19 extra-base hits.
 The Cardinals then promoted him to the Triple-A Memphis Redbirds of the Pacific Coast League (PCL).
-He was named PCL Player of the Week on July 13, 2015, after leading the league in total bases, extra base hits, and RBI.
+He was named PCL Player of the Week on July 13, 2015, after leading the league in total bases, extra-base hits, and RBI.
 At Memphis, he played in 58 games, batting .333 with 10 home runs and 46 RBI.